UWPCE-PythonCert/IntroPython2016a/students/README.rst

 Keep each week's work in the corresonding directory.

-Use git to share your work with the the instructors and the rest of the class.
+Use git to share your work with the the instructors and the rest of the class.#Python Code for UWPCE-PYTHON cert class